gi-no/blog_mean_stack/article2.md

 #### Edit HTML template file

-Edit HTML file to add star icon, and call starThing() to star on click.
-If the message is already starred, call unstarThing() to unstar.
+Edit the HTML file to add star icons, and call "starThing()" to star on click.
+If the message is already starred, call "unstarThing()" to unstar the message.

 client/app/main/main.html: